morph-l2/morph-doc/docs/build-on-morph/build-on-morph/3-bridge-between-morph-and-ethereum.md

 ---
 title: Bridge between Morph and Ethereum
 lang: en-US
-keywords: [morph,ethereum,rollup,layer2,validity proof,optimstic zk-rollup]
+keywords: [morph, ethereum, rollup, layer2, validity proof, optimstic zk-rollup]
 description: Upgrade your blockchain experience with Morph - the secure decentralized, cost0efficient, and high-performing optimstic zk-rollup solution.
 Try it now!
 ---

 ## Bridging basics

 Although Morph is an Ethereum Layer 2 (and therefore fundamentally connected to Ethereum), it's also a separate blockchain system.

 App developers often have a need to move data and assets between Morph and Ethereum, a process we call "bridging".